chartmann1590/discord-summarizer/README.md

 ### Configuration
 - Update your Discord token
-- Add or remove channels
+- Add or remove channels with server grouping
-- Change Ollama settings
+- Change Ollama settings and model selection
+- Customize timezone and time format

 ## Environment Variables